prologin/academie-site/back/README.md

 python ./manage.py createsuperuser
 ```

-You need an accessible running server in order to effectively run submissions.
+You need an accessible and running redis server in order to effectively run submissions.
 Once you configured this server, please enter its URI in settings.py : `CELERY_BROKER_URL`

 Then open 2 terminals and run these commands in the first terminal :